Crohn ZoneCrohn Zone

 1. Work with a Dietitian

-A dietitian can help you create a plan that supports your symptoms while incorporating sustainable practices.
+• A dietitian can help you create a personalized plan that supports your symptoms while incorporating sustainable practices.

-Use remission periods to introduce new sustainable foods slowly, observing how your body reacts.
+• Use remission periods to introduce sustainable foods slowly.
+Observe how your body reacts to these new foods.

 Conclusion: Eating for Health and the Planet

-Balancing sustainability with Crohn’s-friendly eating is achievable with a thoughtful approach.
-By focusing on local, seasonal, and minimally processed foods, you can reduce your environmental impact while managing your symptoms effectively.
+Balancing sustainability with Crohn’s-friendly eating is achievable through a thoughtful approach.
+By focusing on local, seasonal, and minimally processed foods, you can reduce your environmental impact while effectively managing your symptoms.

 Eco-friendly eating isn’t about perfection-it’s about making small, meaningful changes that support both your health and the planet.